ncsulug/lug-website/about.md

 ---

 <p>
-The LUG is a student group dedicated to maker culture and serving the free & open source software community.
-While our name is officially the Linux Users' Group, our group is more like a general technology enthusiasts club.
+The Linux Users' Group at NC State is a student group dedicated to maker culture and serving the free & open source software community.
+Founded in Fall of 1994, we are one of the oldest LUGs still in existence.
+While we have Linux in the name, our group is more like a general technology enthusiasts club.
 We enjoy the company of anyone who likes to tinker with technology, learn how it works, and force it to do their bidding.
 </p>

 <p>